-This project is in line with the Poverty Reduction Strategy Paper (PRSP) of the Government of Bangladesh and especially with the measures envisaged in the Partnerships for the Global Environment; it supports the Millennium Development Goal No. 7, Ensuring Environmental Sustainability and the Millenium Development Goal No. 1 by addressing rural poverty alleviation.
+This project is in line with the Poverty Reduction Strategy Paper (PRSP) of the Government of Bangladesh and especially with the measures envisaged in the Partnerships for the Global Environment; it supports the Millennium Development Goal No. 7, Ensuring Environmental Sustainability, and the Millenium Development Goal No. 1 by addressing rural poverty alleviation.
 Scaling up flows of carbon finance to developing countries to support effective policies and programs for reducing emissions would accelerate the transition to a low-carbon economy (Stern, 2007).
 The project will sequester GHG emissions and generate global environmental benefits.
 It would conserve biodiversity and alleviate rural poverty in and around the Sanctuary.
 Being the first of its kind, the project will help develop a suitable methodology that would in future have significant demonstration effects in natural resources sector in Bangladesh.
 It will engage in capacity building through training and technical assistance to FD field staff and the two CMCs.
 The environmental and socio-economic impacts of the proposed reforestation activity will be monitored and assessed during the project implementation period.

-3. PROJECT OBJECTIVES
+PROJECT OBJECTIVES

-The project seeks to develop generic operational tools and procedures for developing a comanagement project proposal that can be posed for donor support for developing the Sanctuary as a sink for carbon sequestration and storage.
-Main aim is, therefore, to pioneer the development of a biodiversity carbon project in Bangladesh by enriching the Sanctuary through reforestation and assisted natural regeneration technologies to be implemented by the existing co-management organizations with technical assistance provided by the FD.
-Local resource poor villagers in the identified landscape will be encouraged to get involved in the project implementation.
+The project development document (PDD) seeks to develop a CDM biodiversity carbon project in Bangladesh by enriching the Sanctuary through reforestation technologies to be implemented jointly by the FD and two CMCs.
+Chunoti and Jaldi CMCs as representatives of local resource poor villagers in the identified landscape will be jointly involved in the project implementation, particularly for participatory monitoring and implementation of alternative income generation (AIG) activities by using the proposed revolving fund.
 In the process the degraded landscape will be re-vegetated, natural resources including soil and water conserved, local stakeholders' income enhanced and rural poverty alleviated.

-The proposed technical interventions under the project focus on the existing co-management organizations as strategic seller of carbon credits in response to global demand.
-A suitable mechanism for developing and conserving biodiversity in and around the Sanctuary is suggested by involving the co-management organizations (Co-Management Councils, Co-Management Committees, Nishorgo Clubs, Forest User Groups and Community Patrolling Groups) that have been organized under NSP.
-Main implementation responsibility will be of the two CMCs that are functional in Chunoti and Jaldi Ranges.
-They have gained adequate experience of implementing forestry initiatives through grants from the USAID/Dhaka.
-The project thus combines the global environment objective with the local governance and community empowerment objective.
-The project will help explore and demonstrate the technical and methodological approaches related to an appropriate carbon offset process for co-management of PAs in Bangladesh.
+The proposed reforestation and livelihoods interventions under the project will be implemented by FD and CMCs respectively as strategic seller of carbon credits in response to global demand.
+A suitable mechanism for conserving biodiversity in and around the Sanctuary is suggested by involving the co-management (Co-Management Councils, Co-Management organizations Committees, Nishorgo Clubs, Forest User Groups and Community Patrolling Groups) that have been organized under NSP.
+The project thus combines the global environment objective with the local governance objective focusing on community empowerment.
+The project will help explore and demonstrate technical and methodological approaches related to an appropriate carbon offset process for co-management of PAs in Bangladesh.